Chapter One: Seeds of Doubt

 When we’re sufficiently far away from the scene, Katya lightly elbows me in the ribs.

 I look around and give her an innocent smile, watching her fight back a laugh.

 “Only for a second,” I chuckle as our house comes into view.

 It’s a small, flat topped house with white trim and brown rooftops.
 An elegant garden with multicoloured flowers and decorations are sprinkled around the front of the house, something of Katya’s doing.
 Her connection to nature is something I admire about her.
 I guess it comes with her skillset, but part of me hates that she can create so much beauty out of nothing, whereas my powers can do a lot of damage if I’m not careful.

 Elegant vines wrap around the poles that help keep up the house, with small, fuchsia flowers climbing the vine.
 At the front, lush bushes holding lilacs stand proudly, with decorative rocks in the dirt around the roots.
 A few hanging baskets dangle near the doorway, with yellow flowers that cascade down the sides and bright blue and white blooms acting as the centrepiece.
 I love how passionate she is about it all.

 She takes out the keys to the house and unlocks the door.

 “Who?”
-I ask jokingly as she rolls her eyes at me with a smile.
-“I’m joking.
+I ask lightly as she rolls her eyes at me with a smile, “I’m joking.
 I’m not that worried about him, though if Luna chooses him, I’ll have to seriously question her methods.”